 Use a sharp knife to trim both ends of the Repair Plug (or leave them there if you don’t have a knife).

 And that’s it.
 Now use the Inflator to pump the tire back up.

 And yes, my new Inflator worked flawlessly in my case, and the tire got back to 3 BAR in about 10 minutes — thank goodness — just about the amount of time I needed to clean up, repack the car, take a few deep breaths, and even snap a couple of photos.

-In all, I was able to get us back on the way after some 45 minutes or so, most of which on figuring out how to put a Repair Plug through the Insertion Tool’s eyelet.
+In the end, I was able to get us back on the way after some 45 minutes or so, most of which on figuring out how to put a Repair Plug through the Insertion Tool’s eyelet.

-No matter how comfortable you are with handling tires, chances are your skills no longer apply when driving an EV.
-In a way, going electric means, you might have to get out of your comfort zone.
+No matter how comfortable you are with handling tires, chances are your skills no longer apply when driving an EV — going electric means you might have to get out of your comfort zone.

 Sure, you can get a third-party spare tire and a jack.
 But that’d mean you’ll have to sacrifice range at all times.
-That said, knowing how to plug a tire can come in handy to prepare for that time when your luck runs out.
+So, knowing how to plug a tire can come in handy to prepare for that time when your luck runs out.